geometric-kernels/GeometricKernels/docs/index.rst

 =============================

 This is a **Python 3** library.

+First of all, you will need to install `LAB <https://github.com/wesselb/lab>`_, the library that makes it possible for GeometricKernels to be backend-independent.
+To do this, follow `these instructions <https://gist.github.com/wesselb/4b44bf87f3789425f96e26c4308d0adc>`_.

-To install Geometric Kernels, run
+After doing so, to install GeometricKernels, run

 .. code::